Sephdude/refined-translate/README.md

 # refined-translate
-Translate english to Puerto Rican Spanish
+Translate English to Puerto Rican Spanish

 # Dataset
 The dataset used can be found on Hugging Face. https://huggingface.co/datasets/Sephdude/esPR-en